nobitayon/project-zoomcamp/README.md

 ## To run train.py
 1. Activate virtual environment in directory by `pipenv shell`
-2. run `python train.py` , it will save model_chosen.bin
+2. run `python train.py` , it will save model_chosen.bin in directory

 ## Deploy locally using docker
-1. run docker image using `docker run -it --rm zoomcamp-project`
+1. run docker image using `docker run -it --rm -p 9696:9696 zoomcamp-project`
 2. run `python predict-test.py` on another command prompt
 3. Player data that specified in predict-test.py can modified if you want to try another player